 Test Method Statistic Value p-Value Conclusion

 Kolmogorov-Smirnov 0,08 0,200 Normal

-Shapiro-Wilk 0,97 0,150 INOIIIIai
+Shapiro-Wilk 0,97 0,150 Normal

+Source , research data processed in 2024

-The normality test results indicate that the data is normally distributed.
-The Kolmogorov-Smirnov test produced a statistic value of 0.08 with a p-value of 0.200, exceeding the 0.05 significance level, suggesting no deviation from normality.
-Similarly, the Shapiro-Wilk test yielded a statistic value of 0.97 and a p-value of 0.150, further confirming normality.
-Since both p-values are greater than 0.05, the null hypothesis that the data is normally distributed is accepted, validating the use of parametric tests in the analysis.
+The normality test results indicate that the 2 data is normally distributed.
+The Kolmogorov-Smirnov test produced a statistic value of 0.08 with a p-value of 0.200, exceeding the 0.05 significance level, suggesting 20 deviation from normality.
+Similarly, the Shapiro-Wilk test yielded a statistice of 0.97 and a p-value of 0.150, further confirmines normality.
+As both p-values exceed 0.05, the null hypothesis-suggesting that the data follows a normal distribution is upheld, confirming the appropriateness of parametric tests. in the analysis.